 What is Kubernetes?

 Kubernetes (K8s) is an open-source system for container orchestration, automating deployments, and managing containerized apps.
-Its powerful orchestration system enables applications to scale seamlessly and achieve high availability.
-It has been designed and developed by Google, leveraging its vast experience in running and maintaining critical workloads in production.
+Its orchestration model lets applications scale and achieve high availability.
+It was originally designed by Google, drawing on its experience running critical workloads in production, and is now maintained by the Cloud Native Computing Foundation (CNCF).

 Kubernetes strives to be cloud agnostic at its core, providing great flexibility in running workloads across cloud and on-premises environments.
-Additionally, it is designed with extensibility in mind, providing the option to add features and custom tooling to clusters easily.
+Additionally, it is designed with extensibility in mind, allowing you to easily add features and custom tooling to clusters.

-One of its main benefits is the self-healing capabilities it provides.
+One of its main benefits is its self-healing capabilities.
 Containers that fail are automatically restarted and rescheduled, nodes can be configured to be automatically replaced, and traffic is served only by healthy components based on health checks.

 Rollouts are handled progressively, and Kubernetes provides smart mechanisms to monitor application health during deployments.
 Rolling back problematic changes happens automatically if the application health doesn’t report a healthy status after a new deployment.
 Keeping the application running while rolling out new software versions has been a hot topic in the Kubernetes ecosystem over the past years, with many possible deployment strategies.